CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/Pilot3/P3B1/README.md

 ## Model Description

-This resource trains a multitask DNN using Keras, a deep learning library, on a given sample corpus of biomedical text (i.e. pathology reports).
-The trained model can then be used to extract multiple pieces of information such as tumor sites, tumor laterality, and tumor grade from pathology reports.
+This resource trains a multitask DNN (deep neural network) using Keras, a deep learning library, on a given sample collection of biomedical text (such as pathology reports).
+You can then use the trained model to extract multiple pieces of information from pathology reports such as tumor sites, tumor laterality, and tumor grade.

-The network itself is composed of layers shared among multiple tasks and individual layers specific for each task as shown in the graphical representation of the model architecture shown below:
+The DNN itself contains layers shared among multiple tasks and individual layers specific for each task as shown in the following representation of the model architecture:

 <img src="https://github.com/CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/blob/master/Pilot3/P3B1/multilayer-dnn.png" width="400" height="400" alt="Multilayer DNN Architecture">

-The user can modify the parameters of the model in [p3b1_default_model.txt](https://github.com/CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/blob/master/Pilot3/P3B1/p3b1_default_model.txt).
+You can modify the parameters of the model in [p3b1_default_model.txt](https://github.com/CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/blob/master/Pilot3/P3B1/p3b1_default_model.txt).

-Some of the parameters the user can adjust include:
+Some of the parameters you can adjust include:
- * number of iterations for training the model
+ * Number of iterations for training the model
- * number of layers and nodes in the shared layers
+ * Number of layers and nodes in the shared layers
- * number of layers and nodes in the individual layers
+ * Number of layers and nodes in the individual layers
- * learning rate
+ * Learning rate
- * batch size
+ * Batch size
- * task names (i.e. tumor sites)
+ * Task names (such as tumor sites)
- * number of folds for cross-validation
+ * Number of folds for cross-validation

-Descriptions of the parameters are included in [p3b1.py](https://github.com/CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/blob/master/Pilot3/P3B1/p3b1.py).
+The [p3b1.py](https://github.com/CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/blob/master/Pilot3/P3B1/p3b1.py) file contains descriptions of the parameters.

 ## Setup